-Since its 1941 inception, MD Anderson has been led by four full-time presidents and one acting director.
+Since its 1941 inception, MD Anderson has been led by five full-time presidents and one acting director.

 Through their leadership, these men took MD Anderson from a staff of one to the world’s foremost center focused on cancer research, patient care, prevention and education.

 The following individuals have made significant contributions to progress against cancer in Texas, the nation and the world: